 Wildlife in America

-The USA’s prolific and pioneering national park system is inextricably linked with wildlife holidays, as the parks were fundamentally created not for our enjoyment, but to protect wildlife and their habitats.
+The USA’s prolific and pioneering national park system is inextricably linked with wildlife holidays, as the parks were fundamentally created to protect wildlife and their habitats.
 There are thousands of hiking trails, but they are carefully managed to allow habitats to grow and wildlife to thrive.
-Watch elk roam free in Rocky Mountain National Park, bison beauties or elusive wolves in Yellowstone, grizzlies in Alaska’s Denali National Park and golden eagles soaring over the Grand Canyon.
-Wildlife isn’t exclusive to national parks, however.
-You just get the most undisturbed viewing there.
+Watch elk roam free in Rocky Mountain National Park, bison or elusive wolves in Yellowstone, grizzlies in Alaska’s Denali National Park and golden eagles soaring over the Grand Canyon.
+Wildlife isn’t exclusive to national parks, however; you just get the most undisturbed viewing there.
 Head to Hawaii for extraordinary whale watching or Fort Myers in Florida for loggerhead turtles and manatees.
-And, just an hour from Manhattan, dolphins off Long Island and bears in the Catskills Mountains.
+Just an hour from Manhattan, you can see dolphins off Long Island and bears in the Catskills Mountains.

 Alaska is way up there, and way out in terms of wildlife watching too.
 A land of extraordinary national parks including USA’s largest, Wrangell St-Elias, take in tumultuous taiga and tundra with resident wildlife wonders such as orca and humpback whales, grizzly bears and wolves.
-Katmai NP is a top spot for viewing the Kodiak bear preying on migratory salmon heading upstream – if they can make it past the clambering claws.
+Katmai National Park is a top spot for viewing Kodiak bears preying on migratory salmon heading upstream – if they can make it past the clambering claws.

-Bears are surprisingly widespread across the USA, with Yellowstone NP the top spot for viewing grizzly and brown bears out on fishing expeditions.
-The national parks of Alaska, with their tumultuous taiga and tundra, shelter Kodiak bears preying on migratory salmon – particularly in Katmai NP.
-Head to Yosemite, the Appalachians or the Rocky mountains for black bears to be wary and in awe of.
+Bears are surprisingly widespread across the USA, with Yellowstone National Park the top spot for viewing grizzly and brown bears out on fishing expeditions.
+The national parks of Alaska, with their tumultuous taiga and tundra, shelter Kodiak bears preying on migratory salmon – particularly in Katmai.
+Head to Yosemite, the Appalachians or the Rocky Mountains for black bears to be in awe of.

 Once thundering across the plains in their millions, North America’s largest land animal was reduced to just a few hundred individuals in the 1800s by hunters.
 Bison have had an impressive comeback though – and while many now live on farms, herds free roam in Yellowstone in large numbers.
 Massive males can weigh up to 900kg, with their humps up to six feet tall.
 Wobbly babies can be seen in April-mid June.

 Head to Yellowstone National Park’s Lamar Valley in winter for a magical wolf tracking experience, following their distinctive prints through the snow.
-Montana’s Glacier National Park protects a section of the Rocky Mountains in Montana where wolves roam free, and Alaska’s enormous Wrangell-St Elias National Park, the largest national park in the USA – also has resident packs.
+Montana’s Glacier National Park protects a section of the Rocky Mountains where wolves roam free, and Alaska’s enormous Wrangell-St Elias National Park – the largest national park in the USA – also has resident packs.

 Yellowstone National Park

-The mother of them all as Yellowstone was America’s first national park.
-And also where Mother Nature nurtures a plethora of wildlife.
-Although it is famous worldwide, it is not as packed with visitors as you might think, as it’s harder to access.
+The mother of them all, Yellowstone was America’s first national park.
+It's also where Mother Nature nurtures a plethora of wildlife.
+Although Yellowstone is famous worldwide, it is not as packed with visitors as you might think, as it’s harder to access.
 So, take in the bison masterfully marauding the plains, grizzlies or brown bears fishing by the creeks, or go wolf tracking in winter in the Lamar Valley.